checkly/docs.checklyhq.com/site/content/docs/private-locations/private-locations-getting-started.md

 - "/docs/private-locations/private-locations-getting-started/"
 ---

-**Checkly private locations is a technical preview feature.
-It is not recommended for production use and is available on request.**

 Note: The Checkly Agent currently only supports x86/AMD64 architecture and not ARM64.
 This means Apple Mac M1 systems are not currently supported.

 ## About Private Locations